LlewVallis/OpenMissileWars/README.md

 [![Files](https://tokei.rs/b1/github/LlewVallis/OpenMissilewars?category=files)](https://github.com/LlewVallis/OpenMissileWars)

 OpenMissileWars is a free and open source recreation of the popular Missile Wars Minecraft minigame.
-This project encompasses both a plugin to emulate Missile Wars, and some scripts to setup a server running the plugin.
+This project encompasses both a plugin to emulate Missile Wars, and the systems required to install, launch and manage OpenMissileWars servers.

+# Connecting to the public version

+You can join the public version of OpenMissileWars at the IP `urmw.live`.
+If you require operator permission (e.g. for testing with creative mode), ask `Llew Vallis#5734` on Discord.

-# Hosting
+# Hosting it yourself

-## Run a prebuilt server
+## Using the launcher (easiest, Windows support)

+The launcher will automatically download, launch, detect issues and show updates for OpenMissileWars.
+The launcher itself works with Java 8+ and will notify you if your Java installation is not supported by OpenMissileWars itself.
+The launcher will still allow you to run OpenMissileWars with an unsupported Java version if you wish.

 ### Prerequisites

+* Java 8+

+### Running

+1. Download `launcher.jar` from the [the latest release](https://github.com/LlewVallis/OpenMissileWars/releases/latest).
+2. Run the JAR file (by double clicking it or otherwise) to run the graphical launcher.
+3. Run the JAR file on the command line with the `--nogui` (e.g. `java -jar launcher.jar --nogui`) option to run the command line launcher.
+   This is useful if you prefer command line interfaces or are running it on a server without a graphical environment.
+   There are several command line options you might find useful when using the launcher - use the `--help` argument to learn more.

+## Run a prebuilt server (harder, Unix only)

+### Prerequisites

+* Shell (`sh`)
 * Java (versions 11+ are recommended, but older versions may also work)

 ### Running

- 1. Download the latest prebuilt server release form https://github.com/LlewVallis/OpenMissileWars/releases.
+1. Download `server.tar.gz` from the [the latest release](https://github.com/LlewVallis/OpenMissileWars/releases/latest).
 2. Extract the archive, and navigate into the extracted directory.
- 3. If you wish to accept Mojang's EULA (https://account.mojang.com/documents/minecraft_eula), create a file named `eula.txt` containing `eula=true`.
+3. If you wish to accept the [Minecraft EULA](https://account.mojang.com/documents/minecraft_eula), create a file named `eula.txt` containing `eula=true`.
 4. Run the `start.sh` script to start the server, you can set the amount of memory to allocate with the `PAPER_MEMORY` environment variable if you wish.
-    It is important not to directly run the JAR file as some features will not work.
+   It is important not to directly run the JAR file as some features will not work

-## Compile and run from source
+## Compile and run from source (hardest, Unix only)

 ### Prerequisites

 * Shell (`sh`)
 * Maven
 * Git (or download the repository as a zip file instead of cloning)
 * Java (versions 11+ are recommended, but older versions may also work)
 * Curl

 ### Running